Contrakultura Films

 Several of the documentaries on the series Perfiles were directed by Eduardo Montes-Bradley.
 Some of the original titles are listed under a pseudonym inspired in legendary actresses of the silent era of Mexican Cinema such as Cándida Beltrán, Mimi Derba, Ana Lobos, Emma Padilla, Lupe Velez, Maria Laura del Rio, Ma.
 Laura Del Rio.
 The series was initially publicized as directed by thirteen woman-directors by Eduardo Montes-Bradley.

 Contrakultura also produced the series known as the NOA Trilogy, films produced by Contrakultura and directed by Norbert “Negro” Ramírez in the Jujuy and Salta provinces, on the Northwestern region of Argentina.

 Perfiles

 Perfiles (Profiles), was a series of thirteen documentaries about Latin American writers produced by Eduardo Montes-Bradley for Contrakultura in Buenos Aires.
-Previous biographical documentaries by Montes-Bradley include essays on Jorge Luis Borges, Julio Cortázar, Osvaldo Soriano and Osvaldo Bayer.
+Previous biographical documentaries by Montes-Bradley include essays on Jorge Luis Borges, Cortazar: Notes for a Documentary, Osvaldo Soriano and Osvaldo Bayer.
 The series Perfiles was initially made of thirteen tiles of 80 minutes each.
 The average budget for each of the documentaries was $65,000 of which 25% came as advance distribution fees advance from Patagonia Film Group, LLC, and 75% was subsidized by the Ministry of Culture of Argentina.
 More titles were eventually added to the original thirteen.